georgealexiou/Runway-Redeclaration-Project/documentation/general/README.md

 - [Google Code Style](https://google.github.io/styleguide/javaguide.html)

+### Installing the coding style settings in Intellij

+Download the intellij-java-google-style.xml file from https://raw.githubusercontent.com/google/styleguide/gh-pages/intellij-java-google-style.xml.

+#### Windows

+Under File->Settings -> Editor -> Code Style, click on the little gear next to Scheme.
+Click on import Scheme and select the google-styleguide file as the current code style for the Metanome project.
+Finish it off by clicking Apply.

+#### Mac

+Download it and go into Preferences -> Editor -> Code Style.
+Click on Manage and import the downloaded Style Setting file.
+Select GoogleStyle as new coding style.

+### Installing the coding style settings in Eclipse

+Download the eclipse-java-google-style.xml file from the http://code.google.com/p/google-styleguide/ repo.
+Under Window/Preferences select Java/Code Style/Formatter.
+Import the settings file by selecting Import.

 ## Logging
 - Log any major changes to the way we work or anything we do as a result of feedback
 - Log any big meetings we have